 This module provides an overview of the steps that should be followed as far as searching for a systematic review.

-Systematic Review (SR) is a broad review of existing research on a topic that provides synthesis of the evidence from the collected studies to answer a specific question, to guide development of practice guidelines and inform future research.
+A Systematic Review (SR) is a broad review of existing research on a topic that provides synthesis of the evidence from the collected studies to answer a specific question, to guide development of practice guidelines and inform future research.

 SRs are gaining in popularity at medical research institutions across US & AUB and it is estimated that 11 SR are published daily, and take about 18 months to do and several people are involved as thousands of articles have to be assessed.
 The literature search which is the foundation of SR, takes an average of 6 weeks to develop.

-Then, check if a previous SR already exists or is in-progress using the below resources:
+First of all, check if a previous SR already exists or is in-progress using the below resources:

 If one already exists, check if it is too old or of poor quality or of a different focus than what you plan.
 If SR already exists, look at recommendations for follow-up.

-Now, if you decide to do a SR, consider registering the protocol in PROSPERO so it can be peer reviewed and to reduce unnecessary duplication of effort among researchers.
+Now, if you decide to do a SR, consider registering the protocol in PROSPERO so it can be peer-reviewed and to reduce unnecessary duplication of effort among researchers.

 If this is the first time you do a SR, familiarize yourself with: